osprey-dcs/grc-atf-fdas/D-4-02_PROC_-_Measurement_Device_Calibration.md

     - The newly measured calibration values are present only in the `New Calib.` columns as a candidate.
     - A "raw" calibration run file is produced under `/data/calib/`.
 1. Inspect the `New Calib.` columns in the results table.
-1. If the results are acceptable (including any known bad channels) the click `Commit All`.
+1. __If the results are acceptable (including any known bad channels) then click `Commit All`.__
-    - This will write the candidate values in the `New Calib` columns **to the live system**.
+    - This will write the candidate values in the `New Calib` columns to the live system.
     - A calibration report file is produced under `/data/calib/`.

 **NOTE** A final calibration report file has the form `/data/calib/cal-YYYYMMDD/YYYY-MM-DD_HH-MM-SS_cal_{chassis_id}_bipolar_calc.csv`